Michael-F-Bryan/rust-ffi-guide/src/strings/index.md

 ## Returning Strings

-One issue I found early on is that returning strings isn't a trivial thing to do.
+Returning strings is not a trival thing to do.
 You need to make sure that strings are correctly deallocated after you're done with them.
 Lets consider a naive implementation:

 ```rust
 use std::ffi::CString;